주요 콘텐츠로 건너뛰기

 English-language version submission of paper published in other language

 An author may publish a paper in a language other than English in a journal of local circulation and may then submit an English-language version to an Elsevier journal.
 You may decline to publish a paper of this kind.
-If it is the journal's policy is to publish some papers of this kind, and your feel it is appropriate to do so, you may agree to publish the paper provided that the proper procedure has been followed:
+If the journal's policy is to publish some papers of this kind, and you feel it is appropriate to do so, you may agree to publish the paper provided that the proper procedure has been followed:

 • Full disclosure has been made to the editor of all previous publications of the paper in any language.